NorbertKominak/Pixel_Hunter1.0/README.md

-# Bakloska
+# Pixel Hunter 1.0

 Image analysis using combination of freely available pre-trained neural networks with Google Cloud Vision, Amazon Rekognition and Microsoft Computer Vision APIs.

 Input images are loaded from the directory specified by --input_dir argument.
 All outputs are stored in the existing directory specified by --output_dir.Whether APIs are allowed to run or not is defined by --allow_api argument.
 Only selected images are sent for further analysis to APIs.
 The selection is determined by each neural network`s outputs.
+This code is part of my bachelor [thesis](https://is.muni.cz/th/o7q0i/?lang=en)

 ## Installation